 Tyre’s downfall is Carthage’s gain

-Tyre had been the most powerful city in the Mediterranean, after its downfall the title went to Carthage.
+Tyre had been the most powerful city in the Mediterranean.
+After its fall, the title went to Carthage.

-The African city now occupied some 30 hectares, had a residential area, public spaces, and markets.
+The African city now occupied some 30 hectares.
+It had a residential area, public spaces, and markets.

 The city’s political system was complex.
-Carthaginians elected two leaders/kings, had a senate, an assembly, and several commissions.
+Carthaginians elected two leaders/kings.
+And they had a senate, an assembly, and several commissions.

 Carthage vs Rome

 As Carthage expanded, it established its own colonies throughout the Mediterranean.
-And, fatefully, intervened in a conflict in the nearby island of Sicily.
+And, fatefully, intervened in a conflict on the nearby island of Sicily.

 The problem was that Rome, which by then was less powerful than -and quite afraid of- Carthage, also chose to intervene in Sicily.
-And the Punic Wars began (264 BC).
-The conflict ended with Rome destroying Carthage a century later, in 146 BC.
+The Punic Wars broke out (264 BC).

 2. Rome, Italy